-Starting a new business requires a lot of vigilance – from ensuring customer satisfaction to ensuring the highest quality in products or services.
-One area that needs even more attention is financial health.
+Starting a new business requires a lot of attention – from ensuring customer satisfaction to ensuring the highest quality in products or services.
+One area that needs even more focus is financial health.

 All of the great ideas in the world can’t keep a new business afloat if the cash dries up.
 If your main area of expertise is not in money management, then take a look at these accounting tips for startups: